 Density is regional

 In a high standard of living areas, the contributions to urban population is a migration of people from rural to urban plus international immigration.
 Lower standard of living areas has a birth rate that exceeds the death rate plus immigration and migration.
-The data enables the visualization of Dorling’s global and local comparisons using a correctly proportional, least distorting, population cartogram.
-Dorling tells of looking 15 years for a technical way to illustrate this, but it was not until he met Mark Newman, a physicist, and one of his Ph.D. students, Michael Gastner, who made the software work.3
+The data enables Dorling’s global and local comparisons to visualize using a correctly proportional, least distorting, population cartogram.
+Dorling tells of looking 15 years for a technical way to illustrate this, but it was not until he met Mark Newman, a physicist, and one of his Ph.D. students, Michael Gastner, who did the software work.3

 Natural resources no longer drive local development.
 Today it is more about the mobility of people by place and bytes.
 The many densities of these places facilitate profitable trade and the efficient provision of services.
 Within the main urban mega-regions of the United States, large dense centers provide quality education, communication, and transit systems to move resources along from buyer to seller, learner to teacher.
 They call the world market to have a thing brought to the consumer.
 The world outside of dense centers requires greater distances to acquire goods and services.
 This difference is transformative.